 17. Join a heritage society!

-In order to join a heritage society you may have to provide proof that you are related to a particular family.
+To join a heritage society, you may have to provide proof that you are related to a particular family.

 18. Researching family names!

-You may also want to discover who you were named after.
+You may also want to discover who you have named after.
 Is there an ancestor that shares your name?

 19. Understanding family records!